dtonhofer/prolog_code/unpacked/onepointfour_basics/README_checks.md

     3) select those which should be removed based on program structure: eg. all those in module XY should be removed this also seems a case for the compilation phase

-## Desgin question especially clear in case of complex checking of lists:
+## Design question especially clear in case of complex checking of lists:

   - The structure to test may have multiple layers of testing.
 For example, for a "proper list of char":
     - X is a var             -> fail or exception